Daskiworks/ghwatch/DEVEL_RELEASE_STEPS.md

 5. update `README.md` file (mark features with `- **improved in x.y**` or `- **new in x.y**`)
 6. commit and push everything into code git repos
 7. run unit tests from `ghwatch-test` project (in Eclipse or using `ant clean debug install test`)
-8. build signed APK - on the Android Studio menu bar, click `Build > Generate Signed APK`
+8. build signed APK - on the Android Studio menu bar, click `Build > Generate Signed APK` .
+Use file name like `ghwatch-x_y.apk`

 ### Github Repo https://github.com/Daskiworks/ghwatch